5 Tips to Develop Your Next Generation of Successful Leaders

 5. Training on managing dispersed teams

 A cornerstone of this is grooming talent to be proactive communicators.
-That means training them to schedule regular check-ins with team members, particularly those who are remote, to ensure they stay connected, feel a sense of belonging and are fully up to date on what’s going on with the team and company.
+That means training them to schedule regular check-ins with team members, particularly those who are remote, to ensure they stay connected, feel a sense of belonging and are fully up to date on what’s going on with and company.

 While the data points to remote workers being productive, those preparing to lead remote/hybrid teams must have the tools, metrics and know-how to monitor the productivity of employees wherever they work from.
 “It’s important everyone understands that his or her flexible work schedule is predicated upon meeting the established goals and completing all assigned tasks,” as noted by The HR Team.

 While productivity is pivotal, a good manager of flexible workers will learn to show employees they are trusted to be accountable and take personal responsibility for fulfilling work duties.
-Next gen leaders must learn how to encourage collaboration and creativity amongst distributed teams to unify groups spread out across many locations and different time zones.
+Next-generation leaders must learn how to encourage collaboration and creativity amongst distributed teams to unify groups spread out across many locations and different time zones.

-High potential talent are challenge-seeking, diversity-embracing and creative people who are bursting with gumption to take on leadership roles.
+High potential talent are challenge-seeking and creative people who are bursting with gumption to take on leadership roles.
 By heeding some of the key strategies highlighted here, they stand a strong chance to be set up to really take off in the future and bring their organizations to the next level.

 TRANSEARCH INSIGHTS